I created my first personal development plan when I was 16.

 Such an approach has motivated me to improve my life in specific ways.
 I might learn how to improve my habits from one person, how to improve my confidence from another, how to not give up after continuous setbacks from yet another person…you get the point.

 When you’re on that level of self-analysis and inner exploration, you know you’re going to get somewhere really good.
-And that’s why it’s another exercise I’ve included in my personal development plan template.
+And that’s why it’s another exercise I’ve included in the planning template that I've made available.

 When you’ve done a bit of prep work, then you can finally start shaping out some goals.